 All trusts involve some form of fees to the oversight trust company.
 Some applicants may perceive a potential advantage of trust funding, as it introduces third-party involvement in the trust company, which pays Alcor after the terms of your contract with Alcor have been satisfied.

-- Special Trusts: Pre-existing and individually tailored trusts, as well as adaptations of the Alcor Standard Trust, can be accommodated to fund new memberships.
+Pre-existing and individually tailored trusts can be accommodated to fund new memberships.
 To assure the member’s proper cryopreservation, long-term care and restoration, and the security of current members and the Alcor Foundation, special trusts must be reviewed and approved by Alcor legal counsel, at applicant’s expense; the cost varies with the document’s complexity and counsel’s time.
 Special trusts require specific approval by the Alcor Board of Directors.
 Although more complex than some other funding options, a number of members have found special trusts to best meet their particular needs.

 An annuity is “a savings plan with a life-insurance company”.
 As with prepaid funding, a lump sum is paid up-front, equivalent to at least the amount necessary to qualify for the applicant’s Alcor membership.
 But the payment is to a life-insurance company entirely separate from Alcor, to establish the annuity.
 Amounts above the minimum funding may be added to the annuity at any time.
 An annuity can provide the same level of certainty of funds being available to Alcor as a life insurance policy, without the restrictions of obtaining life insurance (age, driving record, health, etc.) and may provide a higher rate of interest return than other forms of funding.